Exercise Bike Reviews

 - Calories Burned — The display indicates the number of calories you have burned during your workout.

-- Distance - The distance you have travelled is displayed.
+- Distance — The distance you have traveled is displayed.

 - Heart Rate — Your heart rate is displayed.